stewdio/f-js/README.md

 [JavaScript’s _Arrow Function_ expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) syntax.
 It’s like some weird
 [castling](https://en.wikipedia.org/wiki/Castling) move where the important components switch places for no good reason.
 It feels backward.
 Why is the `=>` (the component that arguably signifies that we are dealing with a function at all) placed _after_ the argument parentheses?

 I remember JavaScript before arrow functions even existed.
 It took me years to ease my skepticism of its differing `this` binding.
 (I’d become accustomed to `this` tricks, but since then I’ve grown to respect how arrows handle things.)
 I still hate the look of it, though.
 Like… a lot.
 So I took matters into my own hands.
-Now I can just write `ƒ` as God intended*.
+Now I can just write `ƒ` as God intended¹.
 (On a Mac this is accomplished by pressing __Option__ + __F__.)
 No more stupid arrows.
 And no more writing out `function` either.
 This is so much cleaner looking.

-##  Basic assignmnet
+##  Basic assignment
 ```javascript
 const add = ƒ( a, b ){ return a + b }
 console.log( add( 2, 3 ))
 ```

-##  Basic assignmnet sans argument parenthses
+##  Basic assignment sans argument parenthses
 ```javascript
 const tick = ƒ { console.log( 'tick' )}
 tick()